-Our response: After assessing the design We concluded to the Audit Committee that the effectiveness of key controls, we adopted a substantive approach.
+Our response: After assessing the design effectiveness of key controls, we adopted a substantive approach.

-We tested the completeness and accuracy of data used by the Bank in creating the provisioning provision levels held by the Bank in relation to conduct risk and compliance risk are reasonably estimated and recognised in accordance with IFRS.
+We tested the completeness and accuracy of data used by the Bank in creating the provisioning models.

 We modelled the impact of reasonably possible alternative assumptions on each of the Bank's conduct provision balances and developed an independent range of outcomes to evaluate and challenge Management's provision estimate.